Eisenwave/voxel-compression-docs/src/uncompressed.md

 ## Serialization

-Serialization of this representation is trivial because the data structure in memory is similar of not identical to its serialized counterpart.
+Serialization of the [VL32](file_formats/vl32.md) representation is trivial because the data structure in memory is similar, if not identical to its serialized counterpart.
-Here, the [VL32](file_formats/vl32.md) file format is used.
+To serialize it, we must simply write each element of the array from first to last to disk.